 The certificate in BMFS includes coursework engaging the financial and industry practices and structures in film and television.
 It is an interdisciplinary academic program consisting of an introductory course in Film or Television Studies, introductory courses in Business Administration (accounting, management, and marketing), an intermediate level Film Studies course focused on history and representational analysis, and a set of electives from Business Administration and Film Studies.

 Students planning a career in media, marketing, or film benefit significantly when they have acquired a blend of knowledge and skills not traditionally found in just one of these areas of study.
 The BMFS Certificate bridges the gaps by giving the student broader perspective, and a wider set of skills and knowledge to transition successfully into the professional arena.
 The BMFS Certificate will offer the student media literacy, an ability to understand global media culture, flexibility to adapt to emerging platforms, and crucial business skills such as accounting, marketing, and management.
-Students will take three classes in L&S’ Film Studies and three in the Lubar School of Business.
+Students will take three classes in Film Studies and three in the Lubar College of Business.

 The program is open to all students seeking a bachelor’s degree from UWM, to students who previously earned a bachelor’s degree from UWM or any other accredited college or university, and to those who do not plan to pursue a college or university degree (non-degree students) but who have a strong interest in this subject.
 Students currently involved in baccalaureate studies at UWM who successfully complete the requirements of the certificate program will be awarded the certificate at the time of graduation.
 Other students will receive the certificate upon completion of the program requirements.

 Digital Arts Certificate